rajnishramble/assignmentlean/README.md

 # Test case goal : To validate user is able to login into sauce demo account and can add any three random items for checkout

-# Technical Undersatnding : To run the mentiond tests user should have basic setup with node and playwright and idea of type scripts.
+# Technical Undersatnding : To run the mentiond tests user should have basic setup with node , npm and playwright and should have idea of type scripts.

-# Test Implenenation - I have created a single tests but we can break down in smaller scenarios also
+# Test Implenenation - I have created a single tests but we can break down in smaller test case also
   # can have Login as independent test
   # can have selecting 3 random items as an indepnedent test
   # can have chekout as an indepnedent test